ps-tuebingen-courses/pl1-lecture-notes/src/24-defunctionalization/defunctionalization.md

 ```

 However, the CPS-transformed interpreter still uses high-level features of the meta-language, most notably first-class functions.
-We will now introduce one transformation that can be used to transform a function using higher-order functions into one using only
+We will now introduce one transformation that can be used to transform a program using higher-order functions into one using only
 first-order functions.
 It is a general program transformation technique, not restricted only to interpreters.

 ## Lambda Lifting